usnistgov/hyperspy_tutorial/instructions/index.rst

 This informal tutorial session will introduce you to the capabilities of HyperSpy in a casual and interactive environment, with plenty of time allocated for questions and individual help.
-The goal for the session is that by the end each attendee feels comfortable using HyperSpy for basic hyperspectral data analysis, and knows where to look for further help, if necessary.
+The goal for the session is that by the end each attendee feels comfortable using HyperSpy for basic imaging and hyperspectral data analysis, and knows where to look for further help, if necessary.

 Event details
 -------------